-Who provides hospice care?
+Who provides and pays for hospice care?

 Hospice care can be provided by independent hospices, or through programs based in hospitals, nursing homes, or other health care systems.

 In most cases, an interdisciplinary health care team manages hospice care.
 Typically, the hospice doctor or medical director is in charge of your care, though your cancer doctor and/or primary care doctor can be involved, too.
 Doctors, nurses, social workers, counselors, home health aides, clergy, therapists, and trained volunteers care for you and your family.
-Together, they give you and your loved ones complete palliative (supportive) care aimed at relieving symptoms and giving social, emotional, and spiritual support.
+Together, they give complete palliative (supportive) care aimed at relieving symptoms and giving social, emotional, and spiritual support.